Interview with Sri Chinmoy Marathon Team Swimmer - Abhejali

 About the author:

-Nirbhasa is originally from Ireland but currently lives in Reykjavik, Iceland.
+Nirbhasa is from Ireland.
 He is an enthusiastic multi-day runner, having completed four times the Sri Chinmoy Self-Transcendence 3100 Mile Race - the longest race in the world.

 For those of you planning to tackle races of longer than marathon distance next year, the German Sri Chinmoy Marathon team has published a helpful race calendar of the ultra races organised by the Sri Chinmoy Marathon this year.
 In Europe, the races include the national 24 hour championships of Moldova and the Ukraine, and the calendar also features our two flagship events in the USA: the 6 and 10 day races in April, and the 3100 Mile Race in August - the world's longest certified road race.